ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 Passing by ancient wooden villages and decrepit stone minarets, we’ll drive towards the majestic landscapes of the Kaçkar Mountains, the highest range within the Pontic Mountains, a glaciated massive that is alpine in character, with steep rocky peaks and numerous crystal-clear altitude lakes.

-The Kaçkar Mountains are one of the best hiking and trekking natural sites in Turkey and we’ll try to get the best out of it by staying in one of the many traditional yaylas (mountain hamlets) dotting the area and exploring by foot the surrounding areas.
+The Kaçkar Mountains are one of the best hiking and trekking natural sites in Turkey and we’ll try to get the best out of it by staying in one of the many traditional yaylas dotting the area.

 Dinner and overnight in the Kaçkar Mountains National Park.